 Control who is logging into your Windows Server network

 Because UserLock continuously monitors all login and session events in real-time, organizations can also react to what users do through alerts.
 These notifications allow IT administrators to instantly react and respond, directly from the UserLock console itself (E.g. remotely closing or locking user sessions or the shutdown of specific workstations).

 Being able to immediately respond to suspicious or disruptive access events helps an organization reduce the risk of malicious and careless insider activity.

 In addition to monitoring and alerting, UserLock’s granular access restrictions can control what the authenticated user can / cannot do.
 This empowers IT to manage and automatically block all inappropriate or suspicious logon events.
 Based on multiple criteria that support an organization’s user network access policy, restrictions can be set by machine/device, location, time and number of concurrent sessions, according to user, user group or organizational unit and according to session type.

 Start checking and controlling all users who are logging into your network

 Fast to deploy, UserLock is installed in minutes on a standard Windows Server.
 As the video tutorial shows, a wizard walks you through the installation and takes just a few minutes.
 There is no requirement to use a Domain Controller Server.
-Any Windows Server 2012 R2 / 2012 / 2008 R2 / 2008 / 2003 can be the host.
-UserLock is also Microsoft Certified for compliance and support with Windows Server 2012 and Windows 8.
+Any Windows Server 2016 / 2012 R2 / 2012 / 2008 R2 / 2008 can be the host.
+UserLock can protect any machine running an operating system of Windows XP or more recent.